Josh9182/Josh9182/README.md

 # **Hey!
 I'm Josh!**
 Welcome to my programming portfolio!
-Here I exhibit tips and tricks, as well as personal projects I feel passionately displays my interest in data analytics as well as full stack developing.
+Here I exhibit tips and tricks, as well as personal projects I feel passionately displays my interest in data analytics as well as full stack developement.
 # Table of Contents